LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-14-AttachGatsbySSGToWebsite_p2.md

 ## Perquisites ##

 -You should already know how to compile Gatsby.
 If you do not then please see [my previous blog.]({% link _posts/../0001-01-14-AttachGatsbySSGToWebsite_p2.md %})
--You should know about CSS especially the difference bettween internal and external style sheets.
+-You should know about CSS especially the difference between internal and external style sheets.
 -You should know about HTML DOM.

 ## Sorry no jQuery ##